custom-components/climate.programmable_thermostat/README.md

 Suggestion: use my [`file_restore`][1] custom components.

 ### ADDITIONAL INFO
-Programmed temperature will change accordingly to the one set by the `target_temp_sensor`, this will not happen if the mode is set to `manual`.
+Programmed temperature will change accordingly to the one set by the `target_temp_sensor`, this will not happen if the mode is set to `heat_cool`. (it is the old `manual` mode that has been removed from the climate component)
 In `heat` and `cool` modes you can still change manually the temperature for the room, but in this case the target temperature will be set, again, to the one of `target_temp_sensor` at its first change.

 `heat` and `cool` modes rapresent the automatic mode.